AndreasMadsen/my-setup/raspberry-pi-2-arch-linux/README.md

 #### 3. set lighdm background

-Just for ful the `lightdm` background can be set to:
+Just for fun the `lightdm` background can be set to:

 ```
 cat /etc/lightdm/lightdm-gtk-greeter.conf